 In order for applicants of Angelo State University to enter into a post-baccalaureate Initial Teacher Certification Program they must pass their Content Area PACT.
 After acceptance into the program and completion of required coursework teacher candidates at Angelo State University will be approved to take the PPR Texas Examinations of Educator Standards (TExES) when they are approved for Clinical Teacher or Internship.

 Texas Teacher Certification (Non-degree Program) Courses Hours EDG 6310 Behavior and Classroom Management 3 EDG 6313 Foundations of School Systems 3 EDG 6314 Effective Instruction and Assessment 3 EDG 6317 Teaching Diverse Populations 3 EDG 6318 Role of the Teacher 3 EDG 6326 Education of Exceptional Children 3 EDG 5361 Internship (twice) or EDG 5660 Clinical Teaching 6

 TExES Registration Procedures

 Registration for the TExES examination is online.
 Instructions for the online registration process are located on the College of Education website.
 Candidates needing special testing arrangements should notify the director of certification in the College of Education for registration assistance.

 Troops to Teachers

-Troops to Teachers (TTT) is a federally funded program to assist military personnel and veterans transtition to a new career as public school teachers in “high-needs” schools and districts.
+Troops to Teachers (TTT) is a federally funded program to assist military personnel and veterans transition to a new career as public school teachers in “high-needs” schools and districts.
 Counseling, referral, and placement assistance is provided through a network of state offices.
 In some cases TTT provides financial assistance to eligible veterans.
-For more information, please visit the TTT website at http://www.texastroopstoteachers.org/index.html.
+For more information, please visit the Texas Troops to Teachers website.